-A breast lump is a tissue mass that develops in the breast.
-Breast lumps vary in size and texture and may cause pain or nipple discharge.
-Some go undetected until a physical or imaging exam.
-Most breast lumps are benign.
+A breast lump is a mass that develops in the breast.
+Breast lumps vary in size and texture and may cause pain.
+Some are not found until a physical or imaging exam.
+Most breast lumps are benign (non-cancerous).

 Your doctor will likely perform a physical exam to evaluate a breast lump.
-To determine whether that lump is benign, your doctor may order mammography, breast ultrasound, breast MRI, PET/CT or scintimammography.
-If the lump is confirmed to be benign, no further action may be needed but your doctor may want to monitor it to see if it changes, grows or disappears over time.
+To determine whether that lump is benign, your doctor will likely order a mammogram and breast ultrasound.
+In addition, breast MRI, PET/CT or scintimammography may be obtained.
+If the lump is confirmed to be benign, no further action may be needed, but your doctor may want to monitor it to see if it changes, grows or disappears over time.
 If the tests are inconclusive, a biopsy using ultrasound, x-ray or magnetic resonance imaging guidance may be performed.
 If the lump is confirmed to be cancer, surgery is usually performed.
 Additional treatment may include radiation therapy, chemotherapy, or hormone therapy.

 What are breast lumps?

-A breast lump is a mass of tissue that develops in the breast.
+A breast lump is a mass that develops in the breast.
 Depending on the type, breast lumps may be large or small and may feel hard or spongy.
-Some lumps cause pain or nipple discharge, while others go unnoticed until identified during an imaging test.
+Some lumps cause pain, while others go unnoticed until identified during an imaging test.

 A lump may be discovered by a woman doing breast self-exam or by her health care provider during a physical exam.
 Suspicious lumps may also be detected during annual screening mammography.
 Although uncommon, breast lumps can occur in men.

 It is important to become familiar with how your breasts normally look and feel so that you are able to report any changes to your doctor.

 Most breast lumps are benign (not cancer).
 Proving that a lump is not cancer often involves imaging tests.
 One or more of the following imaging tests may be performed: